Rollerskis Guide – Test, Safety & Real Ski Feel

 • Flow wheels + integrated safety concept – better control on asphalt

-• Built as a complete system, not just a frame with wheels
+• Built as a whole system, not just a frame with wheels

 👉 See FF 360 Flow Skate